 Studio of Dramatic Art, debuting on stage in 1934 and played classic theater with the Old Vic from 1936.
 In 1941...

-Ryan Thomas Gosling was born on November 12, 1980, in London, Ontario, Canada.
+).
+He was born Ryan Thomas Gosling on November 12, 1980, in London, Ontario, Canada.
 He is the son of Donna (Wilson), a secretary, and Thomas Ray Gosling, a traveling salesman.
-Ryan was the second of their two children.
-His ancestry is French-Canadian, as well as English, Scottish, and German.
-The Gosling family moved to Cornwall...
+Ryan was the second of their two children...

 James Woods is a leanly built, strangely handsome actor-producer-director with intense eyes and a sometimes untrustworthy grin, who has been impressing audiences for over three decades with his compelling performances.
 James Howard Woods was born on April 18th, 1947 in Vernal, Utah, the son of Martha A...